minimuutti/minimuutti.github.io/en/info/index.md

 * 2017-06-24 Updated brain game post; [Spray bottles](/en/brain-games/spray-bottles/)
 * 2017-06-10 New post added into the Blog; [Moving with your dog](/en/blog/moving-with-your-dog/)
 * 2017-05-29 New photos added in category; [Spring](/en/photography/finnish-nature/spring/)
-* 2017-05-26 New post added into the Blog; [How to desensitize a dog to nail clipping](/en/blog/how-to-desensitize-a-dog-to-nail-clipping/)
 * 2017-03-31 Updated brain game post; [Towel lasagna](/en/brain-games/towel-lasagna/)
 * 2017-03-15 New post added into the Blog; [No food motivation?](/en/blog/no-food-motivation/)
 * 1017-01-27 New post added into the Blog; [Dog body language: tail - a dog's state of mind](/en/blog/dog-body-language-tail-dogs-state-of-mind/)